 Loss Of Employment As Extenuating Circumstances

-FHA Back to Work Extenuating Circumstances due to an economic event mortgage loan underwriters will carefully analyze the mortgage loan borrower’s credit history.
-FHA Back to Work mortgage loan underwriters will want to see a span of the FHA Back to Work mortgage applicant’s 5 to 10 year credit history.
-The mortgage applicant should have had good credit prior to the loss of their job, their credit then suffered during the loss of their job period and bankruptcy/foreclosure period, and then the mortgage loan underwriter want to see that the mortgage applicant has re-established their credit and not had a single late payment history after the economic event.
+FHA Back to Work Extenuating Circumstances due to an economic event mortgage underwriter will carefully analyze the borrower’s credit history.
+FHA Back to Work mortgage loan underwriters will want to see a span of the FHA Back to Work mortgage applicant’s 5 to 10-year credit history.
+The mortgage applicant should have had good credit prior to the loss of their job, their credit then suffered during the loss of their job period and bankruptcy/foreclosure period, and then the mortgage underwriter wants to see that the mortgage applicant has re-established their credit and not had a single late payment history after the economic event.

 All FHA Back to Work extenuating circumstances due to an economic event mortgage programs are all manual underwrites and compensating factors are taken into consideration.
 What are compensating factors?
 Compensating factors are a low debt to income ratios, reserves, larger down payments, and other favorable factors that make the borrower a strong borrower.
 Manually underwritten mortgage loan applications are normally capped at a 43% debt to income ratio.
 However, it can go over the 43% debt to income ratio threshold as long as there are compensating factors.
 All manual underwriting requires verification of rent.
 Verification of rent can only be proved by providing 12 months of canceled checks paid to the landlord as well as a one-page questionnaire signed by the landlord stating that the tenant has paid their rent payments timely for the past 12 months.
 Those who are renting their apartment or home from licensed registered property management companies do not need to provide canceled checks.
 A letter from the property management company manager will be sufficient.